-Attachment 8: Maintenance of Effort (MoE) Documentation (Required) Applicants must provide a baseline aggregate expenditure for the prior fiscal year and an estimate for the next fiscal year using a chart similar to the one below.
+Attachment 8: Maintenance of Effort (MoE) Documentation (Required)

+Applicants must provide a baseline aggregate expenditure for the prior fiscal year and an estimate for the next fiscal year using a chart similar to the one below.
 HRSA will enforce statutory MoE requirements through all available mechanisms.

 NON-FEDERAL EXPENDITURES

-FY Prior to Application (Actual) Current FY of Application (Estimated) Actual prior FY 2017 non-federal funds, Estimated current FY 2018 non-federal including in-kind, expended for activities funds, including in-kind, designated for proposed in this application. activities proposed in this application.
+FY 2018 (Actual) Actual prior FY18 non-federal funds, including in-kind, expended for activities proposed in this application.
+FY 19 (Estimated) Estimated current FY19 non-federal funds, including in-kind, designated for activities proposed in this application.

 Amount: \$ Amount: \$

-Attachment 9: Request for Funding Preference (As applicable) To receive a funding preference, include information and data supporting your request for the funding preference as requested in Section V.2.
+Attachment 9: Request for Funding Preference (As applicable)

+To receive a funding preference, include information and data supporting your request for the funding preference as requested in Section V.2.